SUPERINTENDENT PRINCE CHARLTON

 OFFICER IN CHARGE

 in Bimini.
-ASP Charlton has over 30 years of policing experience which he brings to Bimini.
+Supt Charlton has over 30 years of policing experience which he brings to Bimini.
 Mr Charlton spent much of his career in the Drug Enforcement Unit (DEU) and was Second-in-Command of the DEU prior to his appointment to Bimini.
-ASP Charlton also served as head of the Harbour Patrol-Marine Section of the police service in New Providence.
+Superintendent Charlton also served as head of the Harbour Patrol-Marine Section of the police service in New Providence.

 INSPECTOR CALVIN ROBINSON

 Inspector Robinson has spent much of his service time in Grand Bahama and prior to